Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    ===========
    Bundle Transformer - a modular extension for System.Web.Optimization (aka Microsoft ASP.NET Web Optimization Framework).
-Classes CssTransformer and JsTransformer, included in the core of Bundle Transformer, implement interface IBundleTransform.
-They are intended to replace the standard classes CssMinify and JsMinify.
+Classes `CssTransformer` and `JsTransformer`, included in the core of Bundle Transformer, implement interface `IBundleTransform`.
+They are intended to replace the standard classes `CssMinify` and `JsMinify`.

-   The main differences classes CssTransformer and JsTransformer from standard implementations: ability to exclude unnecessary assets when adding assets from a directory, does not produce the re-minification of code of pre-minified assets, support automatic transformation of relative paths to absolute in CSS-code (for CssTransformer), etc.
+   The main differences classes `CssTransformer` and `JsTransformer` from standard implementations: ability to exclude unnecessary assets when adding assets from a directory, does not produce the re-minification of code of pre-minified assets, support automatic transformation of relative paths to absolute in CSS-code (for `CssTransformer`), etc.
    These classes do not produce
    the minification of code in runtime, but this feature can be added by installing of minifier-adapter (now available adapters based on